Supporting and challenging, in helping others confront hard choices to act with integrity and re-emerge stronger.

-My coaching & mentoring approach for private clients involves a program of virtual, one-to-one sessions delivered over a fixed period of 13 weeks.
+My coaching approach for private clients involves a program of virtual, one-to-one sessions delivered over a fixed period of 13 weeks.

 These online video call based programs will typically include the following elements:

 - Unlimited query, reminder, and encouragement interactions i.e. instant messaging.

 The first 30-minute chemistry session is free.
 To get started, you simply answer this question: “what one thing, if achieved, would make the world of difference to me, right now”.
-Just write that and send it over, with your contact details.
+Just write that and share it with me.